 POSBEMED is a Study Project of the biodiversity protection community funded by the Interreg Med Programme.
 The POSBEMED project deals with "Sustainable management of the systems Posidonia-beaches in the Mediterranean region".
 The POSBEMED project is addressing topics as GIS database on posidonia meadows, touristic activities and Pas, guidelines for sustainable beach and stranded seagrass management, strategy and action plan for Mediterranean regions and Benchmarking study on management practices for posidonia banquettes/beaches are addressed.
 This specific map represents the municipalities distribution where the questionnaire on the perceptions about Posidonia banquettes on Mediterranean beaches has been realized.

-The map shows the distribution of main goods transport ports in the Mediterranean Sea.
+The map shows the distribution of main ferry ports in the Mediterranean Sea.
 Ports are classified in groups according to its level of activity.

 The layer shows the location of Platamuni, first Marine Protected Area in Montenegro which was declared on International Mother Earth Day, 22 April 2021.
 The Nature Park "Platamuni" is accommodated in the northwest part of the coastal waters in Montenegro, including associated coastline between the Cape Žabica in the northwest and Cape Platamuni in southeast near the beach Ploče.
 The main reason for proclaiming this first MPA in Montenegro is protecting its ecologically important marine and coastal species and habitats.
 The Platamuni area is characterized by its main marine cave at the south of Bigova, with at its entrance an extraordinary development of bio-constructions.
 It also hosts a vast Posidonia oceanica meadow on rock at the western side of Greben Kalafat, continuing by deep coralligenous assemblages on rock.
 The distribution of caves along the coastline ranges three protected areas: - Zone 0.
 Platamuni granica zasticenog podrucja - Zone 1.
 Platamuni II zona zastite morski dio Rt Platamuni - Zone 2.
 Platamuni II zona zastite morski dio This particular area has benefited in recent years from the support of UNEP/MAP-SPA/RAC, notably through regional projects on marine and coastal protected areas and key habitats mapping in the Mediterranean.